Man and woman using electronic devices, checking loan balances

 6 ways to reduce your total loan cost before you borrow

-You could improve your chances of getting a cheaper loan by getting ready before you apply.
+Whether it's a personal loan, home equity loan, or another type, you could improve your chances of getting a cheaper loan by getting ready before you apply.
 Here are a few ways you may be able to lower the cost before you borrow.

 1. Improve your credit score

 When you apply for a loan, the lender will evaluate how likely it is that you’ll pay them back.
 One way they’ll do this—and determine your interest rate—is by checking your credit score.
 Lenders often use tiered pricing, which means different rates for different credit scores.
-If you have a higher score, you’re more likely to not only to receive a loan offer, but also to pay less interest.
+If you have a higher score, you’re more likely to not only receive a loan offer, but also pay less interest.

 To find out where you stand, talk to a lender who does a soft inquiry, which is a way for them to check your credit that won’t hurt your credit score.
-You want to find out whether you’re on the cusp of a score that would get you a better deal.
+You want to find out whether you’re on the cusp of a score that could get you a better deal.
 If a lender offers a lower interest rate to applicants with a 720, for instance, and you happen to have a 715, you might want to research how to get over that hump and grab the lower rate.

 The best ways to improve your credit over the long term is to pay your bills on time and keep credit card balances low compared to the account limits ( credit utilization).